dnnrly/istestia/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability to `goclitem`, please [file an issue](https://github.com/dnnrly/go-cmd-template/issues/new?assignees=&labels=&template=security.md&title=) at this repository's Issues page.
+To report a security vulnerability to `istestia`, please [file an issue](https://github.com/dnnrly/go-cmd-template/issues/new?assignees=&labels=&template=security.md&title=) at this repository's Issues page.